-If the threshold values are exceeded in any soil sample obtained for the sediment-based compliance method, the Responsible Discharger will be required to sample for TSS as a proxy for the TMDL-pollutants if the non-visible sampling requirements are triggered.
-The numeric effluent limitation for TSS is 100 mg/L, and any exceedances require corrective actions detailed in Attachment D, Section G. There is a strong linear relationship between TSS and the target pollutants, and 100 mg/L represents a pollutant concentration .
-As shown in Figures 1 and 2 below, where TSS is 100 mg/L or lower, concentrations of organochlorine pesticides and PCBs are expected to be significantly lower than the method reporting limits, and concentrations of copper, lead, and zinc are expected to be lower than the WLAs set forth in the TMDLs.
+If the threshold values are exceeded in any soil sample obtained for the soil screening investigation, the Responsible Discharger will be required to sample for TSS as a proxy for the TMDL-pollutants if the non-visible sampling requirements are triggered.
+The numeric effluent limitation for TSS is 100 mg/L, and any exceedances require corrective actions detailed in Attachment D, Section G. Based on reasonably accessible research, 100 mg/L of TSS represents a concentration adequate to detect the target pollutants at levels comparable to the respective waste load allocations.
+As shown in Figures 1 and 2 below, where TSS is 100 mg/L or lower, concentrations of organochlorine pesticides and PCBs are reported significantly lower than the reporting limits, and concentrations of copper, lead, and zinc are reported lower than the waste load allocations set forth in the TMDLs.

-Figure 1 – Comparison of Typical Pesticide/Polychlorinated Biphenyls (PCB) Concentrations in Total Suspended Solids (TSS) to Method Reporting Limit
+Figure 1 – Comparison of Reported Pesticide/Polychlorinated Biphenyls (PCB) Concentrations in Total Suspended Solids (TSS) to Reporting Limit

-Figure 2 – Comparison of Typical Metals Concentrations in Total Suspended Solids (TSS) to Waste Load Allocations
+Figure 2 – Comparison of Reported Metals Concentrations in Total Suspended Solids (TSS) to Waste Load Allocations

-6. Stormwater BMP Selection
+I.G.6.
+Stormwater BMP Selection

 This General Permit provides dischargers flexibility in selecting the site-specific BMPs necessary to achieve compliance.
 This flexibility is also provided to Responsible Dischargers in selecting, installing, and maintaining the appropriate BMPs for site-specific situations to meet applicable TMDL requirements, including BMP combinations of: